 Solid Fiberglass Entry Door

 There are multiple material options available to you when selecting a front door.
 Fiberglass is a versatile option as it can be made to look like wood or other materials, and is incredibly durable.

 Finally, there is steel.
-Typically less expensive than wood or fiberglass, it's an economical and highly customizable option for your home.
-However, steel can be more easily dented or scratched than fiberglass or wood and can also be a temperature-sensitive material, making it warmer or cooler to the touch depending on the air temperature.
+Typically less expensive than fiberglass, it's an economical and highly customizable option for your home.
+However, steel can be more easily dented or scratched than fiberglass can also be a temperature-sensitive material, making it warmer or cooler to the touch depending on the air temperature.

-SEE ALSO: COMPARE ENTRY DOOR MATERIALS: FIBERGLASS VS WOOD VS STEEL
+SEE ALSO: COMPARE ENTRY DOOR MATERIALS: FIBERGLASS VS STEEL

 Your hardware and locks make a visual statement and can add security.
 Once you’ve decided on your door configuration, you’ll need to look at hardware options.
 Be sure to do your research on hardware and consider not only visual aesthetic but also how the door locks and the difficulty of re-keying.
 New technology can offer added security.